 The right to vote for women was a steady movement that lasted for many decades in the search for equal democratic rights.
 The 19th Amendment to the American Constitution allowed women the voting right—a right known as women's suffrage.
-The first nationwide convention for women’s votes was held in 1848 in New York, Seneca Falls.
+The first national convention for women’s votes was held in 1848 in New York, Seneca Falls.
 This movement to demand the vote became a strong propeller for women’s rights and helped in raising public awareness.

 Origins of Women's Suffrage

 The nationwide movement for advocating for women’s voting rights was formed in 1869, mainly by middle-class women who used peaceful means to drive for their rights.
 Women were not allowed some of the critical rights enjoyed by their male counterparts.
 For instance, women couldn't possess property and had no lawful cause to any money they may acquire, and no female had the right to vote.
 Women were required to concentrate on housework and motherhood, not legislative issues.
 Different reform groups multiplied across the US, and in some of these women played an integral role.
 These would form the basis for advocating for voting rights.

 As the women's suffrage movement grew stronger, many women began to oppose the traditional idea that the only true woman was a submissive wife and mother preoccupied with the home and family affairs.
 Instead, they embraced their greater role in society.
 Arguments for women’s right to vote included that women are equal before God and to their male counterparts, as well as the fact that they paid taxes, participated in local elections, and had already gotten the right to vote in other countries.

 However, opponents of the suffrage movement argued that the woman’s place was in the home and not the rough political world.
 They assumed that politics would change the caring nature of women.
 The fact that women did not fight in wars was also a prime reason at the time.
 Other arguments were that women were ignorant of politics and hence would not use their vote correctly.